cosentino/Relocate/README.md

 	//move the element '#my_el' after the target '.b' element
 	$('#my_el').relocate('after', '.target_element');

-	//whenever you what you can bring the element back to its original position
+	//whenever you want you can bring the element back to its original position
 	$('#my_el').relocate('origin');